MicrosoftDocs/msteams-docs/msteams-platform/toolkit/install-Teams-Toolkit.md

 ## Install a different release version

-By default, Visual Studio Code automatically keeps Teams Toolkit up-to-date.
+By default, Visual Studio Code automatically keeps Teams Toolkit up to date.
 If you want to install a different release version, follow these steps:

 1. Select **Extensions** :::image type="icon" source="../assets/images/teams-toolkit-v2/extension icon.png" border="false"::: from the Visual Studio Code activity bar.